MicrosoftDocs/partner-center-docs-powershell/docs-conceptual/partnercenterps-2.0/multi-factor-auth.md

 | Exchange | Using the securely stored refresh token, generated through the consent step, you will request a new access token from Azure Active Directory.
 See [refresh the access token](/azure/active-directory/develop/v2-oauth2-auth-code-flow#refresh-the-access-token) for more information regarding the refresh token value. |

 > [!IMPORTANT]
-> By default the lifetime of a refresh token is 90 days.
-So, it is important that you have a process for updating the refresh token prior to it's expiration.
+> By default, the lifetime of a refresh token is 90 days.
+So, it is important that you have a process for updating the refresh token prior to the expiration.
 If it does expire, you will receive an error similar to the following when attempting to exchange it for an access token *The refresh token has expired due to inactivity.
 The token was issued on 2019-01-02T09:19:53.5422744Z and was inactive for 90.00:00:00*.

 ### Consent

-The consent step can be performed through a number of different methods.
+The consent step can be performed through several different methods.
 When using PowerShell it is recommended to use the [New-PartnerAccessToken](/powershell/module/partnercenter/new-partneraccesstoken) cmdlet.
 The following is an example of how you can request a new access token for use with the Partner Center API, SDK, or PowerShell module.

 ```powershell-interactive
 $credential = Get-Credential